mhenke/cfwheels-training/01-forms.md

 This method says…

 * Create an object named "Article" and send in the parameter "params.article"
-* Wheels makes the form data available inside the variable named "params".
-If we're to look at "params" as a data structure, it'd be a structure with only a key called "Article".
-The value of the pair is another structure with keys "title" and "body".
-The values for those keys are the data we entered into the text boxes on the form.
-So when "Article.new" is called and the structure "params.article" is passed in, the _new_ action looks for the value with key "title" and puts that into the Article's "title" attribute.
-Then it looks for the value for key "body" and puts that into the article's "body" attribute.
 * The line ```<cfset article.save() />``` saves the object to the database, just like we did in the examples.
 * Finally, the "redirectTo" tells Wheels we don't want to follow the **conventions** and render a view for this action.
 Once the previous steps are done, we want to bounce to the list of all articles.
 The _renderPage(action="index")_ resolve to [http://localhost:8301/index.cfm/articles/index.](http://localhost:8301/index.cfm/articles/index.)